Windbreak House Writing Retreats

 April 1 - 4 --- (Fri - Mon) ---

-Linda will be busy this weekend, participating in a Journey Museum Learning Forum on grassland issues and ranching, with Dan O'Brien, in Rapid City, SD on Sunday, April 3rd at 2 pm.
-This program is open to the public.
+Linda participated in a Journey Museum Learning Forum on grassland issues and ranching, with author and bison-rancher Dan O'Brien, in Rapid City, SD on Sunday, April 3rd.
+A good crowd showed up and joined in the discussion about how to preserve the unique High Plains grasslands.
 For more information see "Where in the World is Linda M. Hasselstrom?"

 April 5 - 8 --- (Tues - Fri) --- available